-Shares are a way of participating in the ownership of a company.
+Shares (or stocks) are a way of participating in the ownership of a company.
 More specifically, one share is the smallest unit into which the capital of a certain kind of company (known as joint stock companies) is divided.

 The face value of each share is normally determined by the company's bylaws; otherwise, the equity security itself must specify the total share capital and number of shares issued.
 The face value does not necessarily coincide with the value at issue (the shares can also be issued at above the nominal value, i.e. at a premium), or the market value (determined by the interplay of supply and demand).

 Shares are negotiable instruments, i.e. instruments that incorporate a right that is easily transferred to another party.
 The incorporated rights and obligations can reside in the shareholder (registered shares) or in the person who holds the securities at a given time (bearer shares).
 Only savings shares can be bearer shares (click here to learn more).

 Ordinary shares confer equal rights on owners, including voting rights in shareholders' meetings.
 There are, however, other categories of shares.

 The corporate bylaws can envisage special 'categories' of shares, each with a different 'set' of rights.
 For example:

 - preference shares: assign special privileges - additional returns when dividends are decided or priority in the event of liquidation - but limit voting rights to extraordinary shareholders' meetings only;

 - savings shares: confer certain financial benefits (in the distribution of profits and capital repayment) but do not envisage participation in or voting rights at corporate shareholders' meetings.
 By law, these are the only shares that can be 'bearer' shares;